-Strategic Plan Themes Objective How Goal and Objectives are addressed in AM Plan funding and acceptable risk will require communication and consultation with the community A primary objective of the first asset management plans prepared by Council is to establish the position in relation to maintaining the current infrastructure at a level which will sustain the current standard of services.
+Strategic Plan Themes Objective How Goal and Objectives are addressed in AM Plan 4.2 Engaged Development of the service levels provided by community infrastructure, and the balancing of this with the available funding and acceptable risk will require communication and consultation with the community A primary objective of the first asset management plans prepared by Council is to establish the position in relation to maintaining the current infrastructure at a level which will sustain the current standard of services.
 Once the current sustainability position is established community discussion can be sought to identify acceptable changes to services.
 4.3 Effective governance Provide facilities that support community needs.
 Communicate options for future planning Achieve lowest life cycle cost by appropriate planning.
-Manage and control risk Theme 5 - Improving organisation 5.1 Efficient services Planning long term sustainable infrastructure is important for meeting the future needs of the community 5.2 Responsible employer Involvement in the long term management of infrastructure, with understanding of the consequences of various funding scenarios is essential for the roles of the community, Council and staff to be understood.
+Manage and control risk Theme 5 - Improving 5.1 Efficient services Planning long term sustainable infrastructure is important organisation for meeting the future needs of the community 5.2 Responsible employer Involvement in the long term management of infrastructure, with understanding of the consequences of various funding scenarios is essential for the roles of the community, Council and staff to be understood.
 5.3 Well maintained equipment An objective of Asset Management Planning is that services are provided by appropriate, adequate and functional assets including equipment.